brand positioning template

 Large companies have clients from various places around the globe.
 Thus, they have offices and factories everywhere to run their business.

 Large companies have a strong influence in their respective industries.
-The success of an MNC opens the door to being able to make policies, market trends, and industrial standards.
+The success of an MNC opens the door to making policies, market trends, and industrial standards.

 Some examples are Google, Apple, Amazon, Nike, Adidas, etc.